September 8-11, 2025

 - All abstract content accepted will be public and available for access on ALRDC’s website.

-- Presentations will be grouped by topics for review by the gas lift workshop committee.
+- Presentations will be grouped by topics for review by the sucker rod workshop committee.

 - The use of company names and logos is prohibited in the title.